SfC Home > Physical Science > Physics > Force >

 There is also a trick where you take a pail half-full of water and swing it on a rope in a vertical circle, such that the water stays in the bucket, even when directly above you by centrifugal force.

-The equation for the centripetal force that causes an object to follow a curved path is:
+The equation for the outward or centrifugal force due to inertia of an object following a curved path is:

 where